sanketsw/EntityModelUI/README.md

 gulp build
 npm start
 ```
-This will enable uglified javascripts, combined css, gzip compression and caching

-## Running-on-IBM-Bluemix
 On gulp build, artifact produced is the dist folder.
 It contains configuration files and `build` folder.
 Build folder are compiled, compressed html, js and css contents that are used to deploy a production level app.

+**This will give you much better performance because of uglified javascripts, combined css, gzip compression and caching**

+## Running-on-IBM-Bluemix

 To push to bluemix execute:
 ```